VovanDRog/Atlana-test-task/README.md

 Used technologies: React, Redux, Typescript, Axios

-Before starting, set your token to the REACT_APP_GITHUB_TOKEN environment variable
+⚠⚠⚠Before starting, set your token to the REACT_APP_GITHUB_TOKEN environment variable⚠⚠⚠

 # Getting Started with Create React App